tarantool/tarantool/doc/sphinx/book/administration.rst

             configuring for tarantoolctl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-"The :codenormal:`tarantool` script will look for a configuration file
+"The :codenormal:`tarantoolctl` script will look for a configuration file
 in the current directory (:codenormal:`$PWD/.tarantoolctl`).
 If that fails, it looks in the current user's home directory (:codenormal:`$HOME/.config/tarantool/tarantool`).
-If that fails, it looks in the SYSCONFIGDIR directory (usually :codenormal:`/usr/local/etc/default/tarantool`
+If that fails, it looks in the SYSCONFDIR directory (usually :codenormal:`/etc/sysconfig/tarantool`
 but it may be different on some platforms)."
 Most
 of the settings are similar to the settings used by ``box.cfg{...};``